Native Tongue (Poison album)

-and was certified Gold by the RIAA on April 21, 1993.
-It has also been certified by CAN platinum.
+and was certified gold by the RIAA on April 21, 1993.
+It has also been certified platinum in Canada.
 This is the only album to feature lead guitarist Richie Kotzen.
 Kotzen was hired as the band's guitarist following the firing of C.C.
 DeVille in late 1991.
 The album features the singles "Stand", "Until You Suffer Some (Fire And Ice)" and "Body Talk".

 Production and marketing

 Admitted as a full-fledged member of the band rather than a "hired gun", Kotzen was given considerable creative freedom.
 Resultingly, Kotzen's writing and performing contributions dominated the album.